 Does Your Attic Have Enough Ventilation?
-Similar to how heat rises, homes are designed to naturally vent out the roof.
+Similar to how heat rises, homes naturally vent out the roof.
 Naturally occurring moisture within the home from cooking, bathing, dish washing etc can end up in the attic space.
-This can be fine, as long as the is an adequate air flow exiting the attic to carry the moisture out with it.
+This can be fine, as long as there is an adequate air flow exiting the attic to carry the moisture out with it.
 If your attic does not have adequate ventilation, or if there is too much moisture being produced in your home, attic mold will likely be an issue at some point.

 Alliance Restoration goes beyond simply removing mold, we look to help you rectify the issues that caused it in the first place.
 We offer free attic mold inspections to homeowners in Arlington Heights, Barrington, Highland Park, Lake Forest, Mount Prospect, Mundelein, Vernon Hills, Lake Zurich, Buffalo Grove, Lincolnshire, Schaumburg, Lake in the Hills, Crystal Lake, Wonder Lake and more.